 ARTICLE II: MEMBERSHIP

 Section 1.
 Types of Membership

-There will be three types of membership: Clinical, Regular and Student.
-Clinical and Regular members may vote.
-Students are non-voting members.
+There will be two types of membership: Clinical and Student.

 Section 2.
 Requirements of Membership